daozhao/ZAActivityBar/README.md

 ### How does it determine what to show?

-Pretty simple, first action in is the primary action.
-Everything else is queued up and ignored until the primary action is dismissed.
+Pretty simple, last action in is the primary action.
 Once the primary action is dismissed, the next item in the queue becomes the primary action.

 ### Can I change the order or set items have a higher priority?
 _No_